 About the Consortium for Christian Online Education

 The philosophy of the Consortium is not to create courses to constitute a block in one curricular area, but to offer specialty courses most schools would not have a specialist to offer.
 Introduction to Islam and Youth Ministry Dynamics were two of these first courses offered.
 Dr. Robert Douglas of Lincoln Christian Seminary had the outstanding credentials to offer the Islam course, and the staff of Christ-In-Youth, led by Dr. Gary Zustiak, developed the Youth Ministry course.
 Outstanding specialists have been recruited to lead additional courses.
 Each college can offer the course or courses that fit into its curricular format.
 Colleges offer their own credit and collect tuition from students who enroll at their school.
-At the close of the twelfth year of the Consortium, over 5,000 students have enrolled from 20 colleges.
+At the close of the fifteenth year of the Consortium, over 6,000 students have enrolled from over 20 colleges.

 The Consortium For Christian Online Education has a Board of Directors made up of College Administrators, Distance Learning Specialists and Online Teachers.
 New courses are proposed and approved by this board.
 Future development of the Consortium will be open to suggestions and recommendations from the various colleges that participate in the program.
 New course development will continue to expand the list of online courses to meet the needs of both individual students and college curricular programs.